 Notice of meeting need not be given to any member of the TRU Board of Directors who submits a waiver of notice, whether before or after the meeting.
 The attendance of any member of the TRU Board of Directors at a meeting, in person or by proxy, without protesting, prior to the conclusion of the meeting, the lack of notice of such meeting, shall constitute a waiver of notice by him.

-At all meetings of the TRU Board of Directors, at least four (4) of the members, shall be present in person and shall constitute a quorum for the transaction of the affairs of the TRU.
+At all meetings of the TRU Board of Directors, at least five (5) of the members, shall be present in person and shall constitute a quorum for the transaction of the affairs of the TRU.

-Whenever any action of the TRU is to be taken by vote of the TRU Board of Directors, it shall, unless otherwise required by statute of these by-laws, be authorized by a majority of the votes cast by the TRU Board of Directors voting at a duly constituted meeting of the TRU Board of Directors or Executive Committee thereof.
+Whenever any action of the TRU is to be taken by vote of the TRU Board of Directors, it shall, unless otherwise required by statute of these by-laws, be authorized by a majority of the votes cast by the TRU Board of Directors voting at a duly constituted meeting of the TRU Board of Directors.
 In the event of a tied vote, the President of the TRU shall have the deciding vote.

 No representative or officer of the TRU shall receive, directly or indirectly, any salary, compensation or emolument from the TRU, either as such officer or in any other capacity, except as approved by unanimous vote of the TRU Board of Directors.